 Birth certificates and birth certificates are among the documents you must also not overlook to take with you.
 Thank me later.
 Inevitably, this is when you’re a Spouse of an Au Pair.
 As a tourist or visitor, well, forget about it.
 You might be suspicious if you carry them while a tourist.

 Filipino Traveling to Germany Checklist – finally, arriving in Germany

 Congratulations, you made it this far and completed all the traveling and moving to Germany checklist.
 How amazing is that!

 Upon arrival at the immigration at Munich airport, the immigration officer asked me only a few questions.
-He was nice, so it wasn’t that very difficult to get straight to the point of why I was in Germany.
+He was friendly, so it wasn’t that challenging to get straight to why I was in Germany.

-Suppose you’re a tourist or visitor and fully vaccinated, don’t forget to fill out the digital entry form, as of December 2021, according to the Federal Foreign Office in Germany.
-Consequently, you are already fully vaccinated; thus is no need for quarantine.
+Suppose you’re a tourist or visitor fully vaccinated, don’t forget to fill out the digital entry form, as of December 2021, according to the Federal Foreign Office in Germany.
+Consequently, you are already fully vaccinated; thus, quarantine is unnecessary.

-On the other hand, if you’re a Spouse and settling in Germany to join your husband, you must already get ready to apply for your residence permit.
-I got mine three (3) months after I’ve arrived.
-And until now, actually, I am not done yet writing it completely.
+On the other hand, if you’re a Spouse settling in Germany to join your husband, you must be prepared to apply for your residence permit.
+I got mine three (3) months after I arrived.
+And until now, I am not yet done writing it.
 But I will, and come back here anytime for the update.

 Read more helpful guides to your journey to Germany

-*Note: This post was originally published on diekaisersoncamper.com, edited and updated.
+*Note: This post was originally published on the van camping guide blog edited and updated.